 3.4.1 The Offshore TO will for each circuit in their Transmission system provide details of the name and operating voltage.

-The Offshore TO will for each circuit in their Transmission system provide information to allow NGESO to build models of the GB Transimission system.
+The Offshore TO will for each circuit in their Transmission system provide information to allow NGESO to build models of the GB Transmission system.
 This information shall include positive and zero sequence resistance, reactance and susceptance, all to a 100MVA base.
 It will also include the zero sequence resistance, reactance and susceptance for the mutual coupling between circuits.

-3.4.3 The Offshore TO will provide pre-fault continuous, post-fault continuous and short term ratings for each circuit for the summer, spring/autumn and winter periods.
+3.4.3 The Offshore TO will provide pre-fault continuous, post-fault continuous and short-term ratings for each circuit for the summer, spring/autumn and winter periods.

 3.4.4 The Offshore TO will provide for each circuit breaker on their Transmission system details of fault capability.